Androz2091/discord-giveaways/README.md

 });
 ```

+-   **doNotDeleteMessage**: Whether the giveaway message shouldn't be deleted

-When you use the delete function, the giveaway data and the message of the giveaway are deleted.
+⚠️ **Note**: When you use the delete function, the giveaway data and per default the message of the giveaway are deleted.
 You cannot restore a giveaway once you have deleted it!

 ### End a giveaway